-So, what are the advantages of this Snakes?
-So, the curve revolution equations emerges automatically, you did not do anything other than intuitively decide this.
-You intuitively decided I want a smooth curve, and I want it to be attracted to gradients.
+So, what are the advantages of this?
+So, the curve evolution equations emerge automatically from, you did not do anything other than intuitively decide this, you intuitively decided I want a smooth curve, and I want it to be attracted to gradients.
 That is the condition you imposed.
 And the rules for moving the curve around.
 The mathematics for moving the curve around came out automatically.

-Of course, it is very complicated, but still it does come.
-And so, think about this, this actually provides a framework where you can incorporate multiple forces or other energies.
-And of course, we use convex terms, which basically something that has only a global minima.
-But again, we will not get into that.
-So, you add terms which are amenable to easy to differentiate and do not have too many local minimum.
+Of course, it is very complicated, but it still does came up.
+And so, and think about this, actually, this actually provides a framework where you can incorporate multiple forces or other energies.

-So, you can like add more forces to make it move faster, et cetera, we will see a couple of them not in detail, as mentioned, they call balloon forces, and there is something called a gradient vector field.
+And of course, we use convex terms, which basically something that has only, a global minimum.
+But again, we would not get into that.
+So, you add terms which are amenable to, easy to differentiate and have no do not have too many local minima.
+So, you can like add more forces to make it move faster, et cetera, we will see a couple of them not in detail, as mentioned them, they call balloon forces, and there is something called a gradient vector field.
 What is the disadvantage, it converges to local minima?
-Why would it converge to local minima?
-We will take any image to think about it, a lot of images will have noise and noises are typically high gradients.

-So, which means that a curve can latch on to a noisy pixel or a group of noisy pixel, which might not correspond to the object of interest in the image.
+If you take any image to think about it, a lot of images will have noise and noises are typically high gradients.
+So, which means that, curve can latch on to a noisy pixel or a group of noisy pixel, which might not correspond to the object of interest in the image.
 And improper initialization can cause slow convergence.

-So typically, this method is kind of sensitive to initialization, you pretty much have to start very near to the boundary that you want to segment, you might say, that is no fun why do you want to do that, it is better than drawing by hand, if you have a large number of images to annotate, it is best that you start varying, you initialize it, and automatically converges to a boundary.
+So, typically, this method is kind of sensitive initialization, you pretty much have to start very near to the boundary that you want to segment, you might say, that is no fun out a why you will want to do that is better than drawing by hand?
+If you have a large number of images to annotate, it is best that you start varying, you initialize it, and it automatically converges to a boundary.

-Now, it is difficult to code because you will have to keep track of all the points, that is a double edged sword, because you do not have to keep track of it for an entire image, you are trying to segment the entire image, you have to keep track of only like a finite set of points, you do not have to take up every pixel, keep track of every pixel, how we are keeping track of every each of these points, because you are propagating them, it is hard because you do not want them to converge to one point, you do not want them intersecting all these are much more difficult programmatically to enforce.
+Now, it is difficult to code because you will have to keep track of all the points, that is a double edged sword, because, you do not have to keep track of the, for an entire image, you are trying to segment the entire image, you have to keep track of only like, a finite set of points, you do not have to keep track of every pixel, keep track of every pixel.
+How we are keeping track of every each of these points?
+Because you are you are propagating them, it is hard when you do not want them to converge to one point, you do not want them intersecting all these are much more difficult programmatically to enforce.

-So, there are variants of this, I will not go into the details, if I find time I will, there is something called a balloon force, remember, the first derivative term makes the curve shrink but sometimes you want them to blow to expand a bit based on certain image statistics.
-So, that is possible that has been done, that is called a balloon force, which makes the curve move in any direction, expand and compress, the gradient vector fill, also remember, sometimes image is pretty smooth, contains maybe one or two objects, but away from the objects, there is no strong gradient.
+So, there are variants of this, I will not go into the details, if I find time I will, there is something called balloon force, remember, the first derivative term makes the curve shrink, but sometimes, you want them to blow, to expand a bit based on, certain image statistics.
+So, that is possible that has been done, that is called a balloon force, which moves curve move in any direction, expand and compress.
+The gradient vector field also remember see sometimes, image is pretty smooth, contains maybe one or two objects, but away from the objects, there is no strong gradient.